Team-Eight/sthlm-commuter/docs/Location.md

 ```
     @Override
     public void onMyLocationFound(Location location)
+    {
+        	//Logic
+            //the location variable contains My Location in coordinates
+    }
 ```
 Here the routes are initatied when location found and updated if my location changes